shibathethinker/ChimeraCRM/README.md

  Backendobject is the database interaction layer whose only job is to to talk to the underlying database.
 Actionlibrary implments some custom classes/functions to be used across the entire project.
 Customexception is what its name signifies, custome exception classes.
  To create the database model, use the database snapshot I have created in the DBBackups folder.
 This snaphost can be directly restored into a SQL server instance.
 While restoring use the database name as 'BEOBJ'.
 You can ofcourse, change the database connection settings in the Web.Config file present in the Online solution.

+If you have successfully configured everything and restored the database which I have provided, then you can launch the Online solution from Visual studio.
+Upon launch this will take you to the login page, here you can login using the userid: